Seaside, Florida

 Seaside is an unincorporated master-planned community on the Florida Panhandle in Walton County, between Panama City Beach and Destin.
-One of the first communities in America designed on the principles of New Urbanism, the town has become the topic of slide lectures in architectural schools and in housing-industry magazines, and is visited by design professionals from all over the United States.
-On April 18, 2012, the American Institute of Architects's Florida Chapter placed the community on its list of Florida Architecture: 100 Years.
-100 Places as the Seaside – New Urbanism Township.
+One of the first communities in America designed on the principles of New Urbanism, which promotes walkability and mixed-use developments, the town has become the topic of slide lectures in architectural schools and in housing-industry magazines, and is visited by design professionals from all over the United States.
+It has been featured in multiple documentaries for its urban design.

 History

+The community was first constructed in 1981.

 The idea behind Seaside came in 1946, when the grandfather of future founder Robert S. Davis bought 80 acre of land along the shore of Northwest Florida as a summer retreat for his family.

 In 1978, Davis inherited the parcel from his grandfather, and aimed to transform it into an old-fashioned beach town, with traditional wood-framed cottages of the Florida Panhandle.
 Davis, his wife Daryl and, the architectural partners and Driehaus Prize winners, Andrés Duany and Elizabeth Plater-Zyberk of Duany Plater-Zyberk & Company toured the south studying small towns as a basis for planning Seaside.
 The final plan was complete around 1985.

 The town was used as the main filming location of the 1998 film The Truman Show.